kubeflow/website/content/docs/gke/authentication.md

 ### Listing Active Accounts

-You can run the following commend to verify you are authenticating with the expected account.
+You can run the following command to verify you are authenticating with the expected account.
 Your active account will be denoted with an asterisk.

 ```